Age Related Macular Degeneration

 There are two types of AMD: ‘Dry’ Atrophic AMD and ‘Wet’ Exudative AMD.

 This is the most common form of AMD, also known as Geographic Atrophy.
+AMD can progress into Geographic atrophy, whereby the cells within the macula region responsible for central vision are unable to function.

 It causes a gradual loss of central vision due to the deterioration of the cells responsible for vision in the macula.